ArnabUshna24/CV-optimization/README.md

 # CV Tracker: Optimizing Application Strategy

 ## Overview
-This is basically a summary of how I optimized my CV and tailored my information for specific jobs based on previous application outcomes and updates across every possible sector.
-This journey included insightful experiences involving both acceptances and rejections, as well as cases with no follow-up.
-Overall, it helped me shape my thought process for structuring my CV before applying to roles that align with my interests.
+This project is a summary of how I kept track of my CV/resume/information drops on various occasions since my undergrad life at BUET.
+By doing so, I used to get insights on how to optimize the later CVs/resumes on the basis of the acceptance or rejection from the previous ones.
+This helped me showcase my portfolio contents in a concise and organized manner to attract the recruiters or relevant authorities.
+Usually, a CV or resume is shortlisted is two (2) ways, i.e., manually and software (Applicant Tracking System, ATS) check.
+Manual check only requires a few seconds to shortlist a CV, whereas ATS check goes through a thorough evaluation on the basis of job circular.
+In most of the cases, manual check is performed.
+Only some of the reputed multinational companies (MNCs) use ATS check to shortlist a candidate.
+So, I had to consider these two things while making a CV or resume for job application purpose.
+This CV tracker logbook helped me develop my thought process for structuring my CV before applying to roles that align with my interests.
 It also gave me a better understanding of the current job market and improved my decision-making.

 ## Self-positioning
 Throughout my academic journey upto graduation (2005-2024), I was active in multiple areas, like research, co-curricular and extra-curricular activities, and voluntary works.
-So, I was not worried about the lack of contents to put in my CVs, rather I was concerned about how to present those contents or sections in a concise and organized manner on the basis of job description and requirements.
+So, I was not worried about the contents to put in my CVs, rather I was concerned about how to present those contents or sections on the basis of job description and requirements.

 I have been a 'generalist' individual till date since my childhood, so I always had a knack to explore every possible thing which used to catch my attention.
-That's why, I applied to various positions during my academic career to see how things end up and to try to learn new insights from those experiences.
+That's why, I applied to various positions or job roles after my graduation to see how things end up and to try to learn new insights from those experiences.
 Overall, it was a journey of self-growth and development, and I am glad that I was being persistent throughout!